kanishkaanarang/vedseva/README.md

 5. *Prescriptions & Records*: Doctors can provide prescriptions, which are stored for future reference.
 6. *Medicos directory*: User gets direct access to nearby medical shops and testing laboratories.

+For testing purposes used the following credentials:
+Username: 112233445566
+Password: 1234567890
 This project aims to bridge the healthcare gap in rural areas by making medical expertise more accessible through technology.

 ## Technologies Used